 It’s my favorite melting cheese, so it’s my first choice for grilled cheese sandwiches and panini.
 And it melts beautifully in sauces and casseroles like this one.

-How to make Corn Casserole without creamed corn or corn muffin mix:
+How to make Corn Casserole with Cheese without creamed corn or corn muffin mix:

 One thing I discovered when researching corn casseroles on the internet is that almost all of them seem to use canned creamed corn and packaged corn muffin mix.
 These aren’t ingredients I typically buy, and to be honest, canned creamed corn really grosses me out (sorry!).